vinkle/vinkle/README.md

 ---

-I am a **Senior Researcher** at the [CAMMA lab](https://camma.unistra.fr/) in [IHU Strasbourg](https://www.ihu-strasbourg.eu/), where I focus on **Surgical Data Science**.
+I am a **Research Scientist** at the [CAMMA lab](https://camma.unistra.fr/) in [IHU Strasbourg](https://www.ihu-strasbourg.eu/), where I focus on **Surgical Data Science**.
 My work bridges the gap between computer vision, machine learning, and surgical video analysis.
 I hold a **Ph.D. in Computer Science** from the University of Strasbourg, where I worked under the mentorship of [Prof. Nicolas Padoy](https://camma.unistra.fr/npadoy/).
 My research centered on **unsupervised domain adaptation for human pose estimation in the operating room**.
 Prior to this, I contributed to the development of **physical and virtual reality simulators** for neurosurgical skill evaluation at the [NETS lab](https://www.aiimsnets.org/), All-India Institute of Medical Science, Delhi, and the Indian Institute of Technology, Delhi.

 ---